eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/z-device-bound-attestations.md

 ## 1.3 Document structure
 This document is structured as follows:
 - Chapter 2 presents requirements related to device-bound attestations.
-- Chapter 3 discusses use cases for non device-bound attestations.
+- Chapter 3 discusses use cases for non-device-bound attestations.
 - Chapter 4 presents the additions and changes that will be made to the ARF as a result of discussing this topic with Member States.

 ## 2. Definitions, Existing requirements related to device-bound attestations